 Sometimes sex headaches can be prevented by stopping sexual activity before orgasm.
 Taking a more passive role during sex also may help.

 - Magnetic resonance angiography (MRA) and computerized tomography (CT) angiography.
-These tests visualize the blood vessels leading to and inside your brain and neck.
+These tests visualize the blood vessels leading to and inside the brain and neck.

 Sometimes a spinal tap (lumbar puncture) is needed as well — especially if the headache started abruptly and very recently and brain imaging is normal.